Project Opportunity - Logo

 There are also veterans who want to launch their own businesses, and that is a network the Annapolis Economic Development Corp. hopes to attract in its newest effort.
 The organization is partnering with Consulting, Training, and Development Services and the state Technology Development Corp. to provide a 10-week program to veterans who want to be entrepreneurs.

-Called Project Opportunity, the evening classes will be held at Maryland Hall for the Creative Arts through November.
+Called Project OpportunitySM, the evening classes will be held at Maryland Hall for the Creative Arts through November.
 Eighty veterans wanted to sign up for the program, so a second session will be offered in the spring.

 “We knew there were a number of veterans in the Annapolis area, we just weren’t sure how many wanted to be entrepreneurs,” AEDC CEO Lara Fritts said.
 “The great thing about veterans is that we know that they’re hard working and they have an amazing work ethic.”